The Lost Girls of Paris: A Novel

 - fileAs: Jenoff, Pam

-- bioText: Pam Jenoff is the author of several books of historical fiction, including the NYT bestseller The Orphan's Tale.
-She holds a degree in international affairs from George Washington University and a degree in history from Cambridge, and she received her JD from UPenn.
-Her novels are inspired by her experiences working at the Pentagon and as a diplomat for the State Department handling Holocaust issues in Poland.
-She lives with her husband and 3 children near Philadelphia, where she teaches law.
+- bioText: Pam Jenoff is the author of several books of historical fiction, including the NYT bestsellers The Lost Girls of Paris and The Woman with the Blue Star.
+She holds a degree in international affairs from George Washington University and a degree in history from Cambridge, and she received her J.D. from UPenn.
+She lives with her husband and three children near Philadelphia, where, in addition to writing, she teaches law school.

 - name: Pam Jenoff